Justin Miller (attorney)

-Justin Miller (born September 12, 1975) is a nationally recognized authority on taxation in the United States.
-He is an attorney based in San Francisco, California and adjunct professor at Golden Gate University.
+Justin Miller (born September 12, 1975) is an American tax attorney.
+He is an adjunct professor at Golden Gate University.

 Education

 Miller grew up in Los Angeles, California, and attended Palisades High School, where he was an all-city varsity tennis player.
 In 1995, he received a bachelor's degree, with honors, from the University of California, Berkeley, and in 1999, a juris doctor and master of laws in taxation from New York University School of Law.
-In 2005, he received his Certified Financial Planner™ (CFP®) certification.

 Professional life

 Miller began his career as an attorney at the law firm of Sidley Austin in 1999.
 In 2012, Miller began teaching as an adjunct professor at Golden Gate University, and in 2021, he joined Evercore Wealth Management as a partner.

 He is the author of numerous published and cited academic journal articles as well as a frequent keynote speaker at major conferences.
 He also is often quoted as a national tax expert in the media, including Barron’s, Bloomberg News, Business Insider, CNBC, Financial Planning, Forbes, Law360, MarketWatch, Tax Notes, The New York Times, ThinkAdvisor, and The Wall Street Journal.
 In addition, he has been selected on multiple occasions to comment on regulatory and legislative tax proposals in front of the United States Senate Committee on Finance, United States House Committee on Ways and Means, United States Congressional Joint Committee on Taxation, Internal Revenue Service, and United States Department of the Treasury.

 He was the former editor-in-chief of the California Tax Lawyer.

 Miller has served in leadership positions with the American Bar Association, American College of Trust and Estate Counsel, California Bar Foundation, California Society of Certified Public Accountants, Constitutional Rights Foundation, Los Angeles County Bar Association, San Francisco Estate Planning Council, San Francisco Tax Club, and State Bar of California.